gergokutu/picture-filter/README.md

 # BMP filter

 You can apply picture filters such as edge detection on bmp files.
 The program creates the filteres copy of the image.
+You can find some examples in ./images folder.

 [You can read here about the Tideman method.](https://en.wikipedia.org/wiki/Ranked_pairs)